Personality disorder: Heterogeneity

+Difficulties in therapy

-Therapists in this area can become disheartened by lack of initial progress, or by apparent progress that then leads to setbacks.
+Therapists can become disheartened by lack of initial progress, or by apparent progress that then leads to setbacks.
 Clients may be perceived as negative, rejecting, demanding, aggressive or manipulative.
 This has been looked at in terms of both therapist and client; in terms of social skills, coping efforts, defense mechanisms, or deliberate strategies; and in terms of moral judgments or the need to consider underlying motivations for specific behaviors or conflicts.
-The vulnerabilities of a client, and indeed a therapist, may become lost behind actual or apparent strength and resilience.
-It is commonly stated that there is always a need to maintain appropriate professional personal boundaries, while allowing for emotional expression and therapeutic relationships.
-However, there can be difficulty acknowledging the different worlds and views that both the client and therapist may live with.
+The vulnerabilities of a client, and of a therapist, may become lost behind actual or apparent strength and resilience.
+Community mental health services may view individuals with personality disorders as too complex or difficult, and may directly or indirectly exclude individuals with such diagnoses or associated behaviors.

+In treatment, it is important to maintain appropriate professional personal boundaries while allowing for emotional expression and therapeutic relationships.
+However, there can be difficulty in acknowledgement of the differences in subjective perspectives between client and therapist.
 A therapist may assume that the kinds of relationships and ways of interacting that make them feel safe and comfortable have the same effect on clients.
 As an example of one extreme, people who may have been exposed to hostility, deceptiveness, rejection, aggression or abuse in their lives, may in some cases be made confused, intimidated or suspicious by presentations of warmth, intimacy or positivity.
 On the other hand, reassurance, openness and clear communication are usually helpful and needed.
 It can take several months of sessions, and perhaps several stops and starts, to begin to develop a trusting relationship that can meaningfully address a client's issues.